AndrewNgKF/condo_booking/README.md

 ## Condo Booking
-A simple application to manage condo visits
+A simple application for condo visit management

 Clone the repository